cokelaer/easydev/README.rst

 **easydev** is a package I use for the development of other software available on pypi.
 It provides utilities that are of general usage for the development of Python packages.
-It has been used also as an incubator for packages (e.g., `http://pypi.python.org/pypi/colormap`).
+It has been used also as an incubator for other packages (e.g., `http://pypi.python.org/pypi/colormap`).

-For instance, it provides the
-sphinx templates being used for this documentation.
+For instance, it provides the sphinx templates being used for this documentation.
 It is also used by other packages where documentation using Sphinx is being used (e.g., rtools, spectrum).
-It provides tools such as multisetup (to ease the development of several packages within a single namespace), get_share_directory of any package, functions that are used often such as type checking...
+It provides tools such as multisetup (to ease the development of several packages within a single namespace), or **mulitgit**, a mechanism to get the path of the share directory of any package, functions that are used often such as type checking and so on

 Similar projects are pytools, pytoolbox.